PedroRodrigues527/PedroRodrigues527/README.md

 ✨ I’m currently working on a emulation of a CPU with C++

-⚡ Me fact: I have a passion for Mathematics, Science, History and all things related about computers.
+⚡ I have a passion for Mathematics, Science, History and all things related about computers.

-📫 You can reach me in pedro.miguel.rodrigues00@gmail.com

 ### Favorite Languages
 <img src="https://skillicons.dev/icons?i=cpp,html,css,ts,js,php,py," />